anacko/scheduler/README.md

 ## Setup

+### Installing...
 Install dependencies with `npm install`.

 The Scheduler uses an API server to persist the interview data to a database.
 Source files and instructions: [scheduler-api](https://github.com/lighthouse-labs/scheduler-api).

+### Running...

 Run Webpack Development Server with `npm start`.

+Important!
+It is required both the Scheduler App and the Scheduler API running for the application to work properly.

+### Testing...
 Run Jest Test Framework with `npm test`.

 Run Storybook Visual Testbed with `npm run storybook`.